yuiyuuuu/snack_website_frontend_remake/README.md

 - Save addresses to autofill for quick checkouts.
 - Implementation of Stripe API for checkout.
 - Use the search bar to easily find a product or category
-- Send a message to admins in /contact to ask for support to ask a question
+- Send a message to admins in /contact to ask for support or ask a general question

 Admins: